Comonadic Coalgebras and Bousfield Localization: Application to Chain (Co)operadic Coalgebras, Comonoids, and (Coring) Comodules

 \subsection{Bousfield Localization of Chain Cooperadic Coalgebras}

 Fix a commutative unital ring $R$.
 Let $\Chr$ denote the category of unbounded chain complexes of $R$-modules.
+Remark \ref{remark:bounded} shows it is also possible to work with non-negatively graded chain complexes.
 Equip $\Chr$ with the \emph{injective model structure}, denoted $\Chrinj$, which has quasi-isomorphisms as weak equivalences and degreewise monomorphisms as cofibrations \cite{hovey} (Theorem 2.3.13).
-Then $\Chrinj$ is a left proper simplicial combinatorial model category.
+Then $\Chrinj$ is a left proper combinatorial model category.
 In particular, for each set $\C$ of cofibrations in $\Chrinj$, the left Bousfield localization $\lcchrinj$ exists and is a left proper combinatorial model category.

 Suppose $Q$ is a cooperad on $\Chr$ \cite{hkrs} (Section 6.1.2).
-Recall that a \emph{$Q$-coalgebra} is a pair $(X,\delta)$ consisting of an object $X$ and a structure map
+Recall that a \emph{$Q$-coalgebra} is a pair $(X,\delta)$ consisting of an object $X$ and a structure morphism

 for each $n \geq 1$ that satisfies suitable equivariance, coassociativity, and counity conditions.
-We assume that the category $\coalgqchr$ of $Q$-coalgebras is locally presentable
+We assume that the category $\coalgqchr$ of $Q$-coalgebras is locally presentable (techniques to verify this may be found in \cite{ching-riehl} (Prop.
+A.1)).